Programming-Hero-Next-Level-Development/assignment-3/README.md

 ### Technology Stack:

--Use TypeScript as the programming language.
+- Use TypeScript as the programming language.
--Use Express.js as the web framework.
+- Use Express.js as the web framework.
--Use Mongoose as the Object Data Modeling (ODM) and validation library for MongoDB.
+- Use Mongoose as the Object Data Modeling (ODM) and validation library for MongoDB.

 ### Error Handling: